kakkun61/ghcman/README.md

   - Shows the Cabals which is specified by the ghcups.yaml and config.yaml, which is installed by the Ghcups and which is not yet installed..
 - `Write-GhcupsConfigTemplate`
   - Creates the ghcups.yaml with the default contents.
+- `Show-GhcupsConfig`
+  - Shows the loaded configurations which are re-generated to YAML.